-Our unit’s mission is to lead the library in preserving and providing access to the traditional and emerging areas of the scholarly record that are part of the research life cycle and apply value-added services in support of those scholarly endeavors in transformational ways.
+Our division's mission is to lead the library in preserving and providing access to the traditional and emerging areas of the scholarly record that are part of the research life cycle and apply value-added services in support of those scholarly endeavors in transformational ways.
 We have expertise in both traditional research methods as well as emerging, technology-based services — such as data visualization — that enable us to support researchers throughout U-M in new and exciting ways.

 Research Data Services

-Data is becoming increasingly central to scientific discovery and research of all types.
+Data are becoming increasingly central to scientific discovery and research of all types.
 The National Science Foundation (NSF) and other federal organizations are now requiring grant proposals to include data management plans while other organizations like the National Institutes for Health (NIH) have prepared guidelines for such plans.
 Our librarians and staff help researchers craft data management plans, store and share data, and better use data in their research.
 Please see our Research Data Services page for more information.